Sheeffry Hills

 Safety – Parts of the plateau are exposed; walkers should be aware of sudden changes in wind.
 The western corries feature scree-strewn cliffs that are less suitable for casual walkers, so the southern grassy slopes are recommended for most visitors.
 Mobile coverage is generally good along the main roads but can be patchy on the higher ridge.

-Further resources – For up‑to‑date trail conditions, consult the official Ordnance Survey Ireland map viewer, the AllTrails app (downloadable for Android and iOS), or the Joyce Country Geopark interactive map.
-Guided walking tours are available from local providers listed on the Galway Tour Guides Association and the Approved Tourist Guides of Ireland websites.
+Further resources – For up-to-date trail conditions, consult the official Ordnance Survey Ireland map viewer, the AllTrails app, or local Mayo tourism information centres.
+Guided walking tours are available from providers listed on the Approved Tourist Guides of Ireland website.